Verryx-02/Verryx-02/README.md

 ## 🎧 My Music Taste

+I’m a huge fan of high-fidelity audio and immersive soundscapes.
 I mostly listen to indie, cinematic rock, and electronic sounds: anything that tells a story.
 Check out my personal playlist:
 <br>